awslabs/aws-proof-build-assistant/doc/index.md

 `arpa` accumulates build information for a complete `c` code base inside an internal JSON representation which is used to generate a `Makefile` containing all the relevant information *for a single given source file*.
 `arpa` simplifies the task of proof developers by automatically generating a ready-to-use `Makefile` containing information that developers previously had to find manually.
 In order to use the generated `Makefile`, developers must include it in another custom (and possibly trivial) `Makefile` and run `make` on it.
-It's ease of use makes AWS Proof Build Assistant ideal for local proof implementation and building as well as part of CI.
+Its ease of use makes AWS Proof Build Assistant ideal for local proof implementation and building as well as part of CI.

 [Source code repository](path/to/aws-proof-assistant)